Empowering Employees to Be Successful

-It is critical that all GE employees worldwide understand how to raise their integrity questions and concerns and trust the system.
-Employees come to know their local business ombudsperson through postings, articles and various company intranet sites, and by ombudsperson introductions at all-employee meetings within the businesses, including integrity events and training.
+GE has an extensive ombudsperson process that serves as a mechanism for individuals to ask questions and report integrity concerns without fear of retaliation.
+With a global network of approximately 700 ombudspersons, coverage is provided for every business and country in which GE operates.
+Employees come to know their local business ombudsperson through postings, articles and various Company intranet sites, and by ombudsperson introductions at all-employee meetings within the businesses, including integrity events and trainings.

+As GE employment and business activity has changed, increased rigor around the ombudsperson appointment process has been added.
 All ombudspersons speak the local language and understand the culture and business environment of their locations.
+The ombudsperson network is continually assessed and measured to ensure it is operating with peak efficiency while providing the most comprehensive global coverage.
 GE ombudspersons are trained in procedures for receiving concerns, initiating investigations, monitoring case progress and closure.
 Training for ombudspersons is digitized to allow for self-directed course instruction.
-In 2009, a total of 184 ombudspersons were trained.
+In 2012, a total of 196 ombudspersons were trained.
 Existing ombudspersons may also access the digitized training when a refresher is needed.